Wildcats vs. Bobcats: First Round Betting Trends, Record ATS, Home/Road Splits

 Additional Kansas State Insights & Trends

-- Kansas State has a 5-5 record against the spread while finishing 5-5 overall over its last 10 contests.
+- Kansas State has gone 5-5 in its past 10 games, with a 5-5 record against the spread in that span.

-- The Wildcats have hit the over in three of their past 10 games.
+- Three of Wildcats' last 10 contests have gone over the total.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.